-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 5611 13,071 C1 Total first-time, first-year (freshman) women who applied 7460 C1 Total first-time, first-year (freshman) men who were admitted 1660 3,604 C1 Total first-time, first-year (freshman) women who were admitted 1944 C1 Total full-time, first-time, first-year (freshman) men who enrolled 613 1,349 C1 Total part-time, first-time, first-year (freshman) men who enrolled C1 Total full-time, first-time, first-year (freshman) women who enrolled 735 C1 Total part-time, first-time, first-year (freshman) women who enrolled 1
+Total first-time, first-year (freshman) men who applied 5138 Total first-time, first-year (freshman) women who applied 6821 11959 Total first-time, first-year (freshman) men who were admitted 1691 Total first-time, first-year (freshman) women who were admitted 2134 3825 Total full-time, first-time, first-year (freshman) men who enrolled 633 Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled 819 1452 Total part-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled 1452